-Children with more complex needs will have Additional Needs Plans which are reviewed three times a year and those with Local Authority funding have an Education, Health and Care Plan which will be reviewed annually.
+Children with more complex needs will have School Based plans which are reviewed three times a year and those with Local Authority funding have an Education and Healthcare Plan or statement which will be reviewed annually.
 School staff, parents and outside agencies attend these annual reviews.